 These two additional pests can become a nuisance in your hive.
 Thankfully, these pests are more of a nuisance than a detriment and generally can be kept under control by a strong colony of bees.
 That said, your chickens can once again help to keep a strong colony thriving with daily opportunity for free-ranging around your hive.

-Wax moths seldom make it past the guard bees at the hive entrance in strong colonies.
+Wax moths (shown in the above photo) seldom make it past the guard bees at the hive entrance in strong colonies.
 They are either immediately killed or will exit and try another approach by laying their eggs in small nooks on the outside of the hives.
 Once the eggs mature into larvae, they will try to work their way into a hive through small cracks in the hive structure or migrate to a nearby beehive.
 At this point, your chickens will notice these tasty treats while doing a daily inspection around your hives and gobble them up.

 Similarly, hive-beetle larvae will develop within a hive and exit between days 7 to 10 in order to pupate in nearby soil.
 Once again, your free-ranging chickens can discover these pests as they scratch and peck the surrounding ground around your hive.